 Poisson noise was inserted into the projection data for each case in the library to reach a noise level that corresponded to 25% of the full dose (i.e. "quarter-dose" data were simulated).
 The projection data were from right before image reconstruction, i.e. after all preprocessing and taking the logarithm.
 For reconstruction algorithms requiring statistical information, a noise map, expressed as the noise-equivalent incident number of quanta for each data frame, was provided.

 - The same ten patient cases were provided to each participant.
 These cases were excluded from further analysis in the testing phase.

 - Training cases included subtle and typical lesions, and at least one negative case.
 A range of patient sizes were included in the training data set.

 - Data from the scan of an ACR CT accreditation phantom were also provided.
 The phantom was scanned and reconstructed using the same parameters given above, except that automated exposure control and tube potential systems were shut off.
 The phantom data were collected at 120 kV and 200 effective mAs and 50 effective mAs.

 - For the patient and phantom training data, full-dose and quarter-dose filtered back projection images with lesion locations marked were provided with the corresponding projection data.

 - The DICOM data dictionary for the manufacturer-neutral projection data format (DICOM-CT-PD) developed at Mayo Clinic, and various Matlab reading tools, was also provided.

 DICOM-CT-PD User Manual and Dictionary File

-The 2018 version of the DICOM-CT-PD user manual and a DICOM dictionary file can be downloaded here.
-These files will assist participants in correctly reading and interpreting the provided projection data.
+A DICOM-CT-PD user manual and DICOM dictionary were provided to assist participants in correctly reading and interpreting the provided projection data.

 ACR Phantom Data (Projection and Image Data)